nawarian/The-PHP-Website/source/_posts_en/4-clean-tests-with-php-and-phpunit.blade.md

 **Main reasoning**: I/O is slow and unreliable.

-**Slow:** Even with the best equipment on earth, I/O is still slower than memory access. **Tests should alwyas run fast**, otherwise people won't run them often enough.
+**Slow:** Even with the best equipment on earth, I/O is still slower than memory access. **Tests should always run fast**, otherwise people won't run them often enough.

 **Unreliable:** a certain file, binary, socket, folder, dns record might not be